14islands/14islands-com-v2/app/blog/_posts/2016-03-04-why-we-chose-react-for-hybrid-app.md

 #### Where to go from here
 *React Native is currently gaining momentum and it will be interesting to follow.
 The key difference is that has a proxy layer between JavaScript and the native SDK.
 It runs JavaScript code in a separate thread, making it possible to have smooth animations while executing other operations.
 React Native has also chosen inline styles over CSS using a Flexbox approach.
-It's estimated that over [85% of the codebase will be shareable](http://nerds.airbnb.com/facebook-react-native/){:target="_blank"} between iOS and Android when using React Native.*
+It's estimated that over [85% of the codebase will be shareable](http://nerds.airbnb.com/facebook-react-native/){:target="_blank"} between iOS and Android.*

 {% include blog-author-david.html %}